-After dozens of hours testing screencasting tools, we recommend Screencast-O-Matic for students and teachers.
+After dozens of hours testing screencasting tools, we recommend Screencastify for students and teachers.

 The beauty of screencasting tools is how easy they are to use, whether your students create videos to demonstrate learning or you record your own lessons to share with them.
 It can be tricky, however, to determine the best screencasting tool for the classroom, as most options have a limited free version along with a paid subscription.